slackapi/java-slack-sdk/docs/guides/bolt.md

 gradle run
 ```

 ...
-Did you see the message saying "**⚡️ Your bolt app is running!**" in stdout?
+Did you see the message saying "**⚡️ Bolt app is running!**" in stdout?

 If yes, that's all settled! 🎉

 From here, all you need to do is write code and restart the app.
-Enjoy bolt app development in Kotlin! 👋
+Enjoy Bolt app development in Kotlin! 👋

 **Pro tip**: We strongly recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/) here even if you don't prefer using IDEs.
 The IDE is the smoothest way to try Kotlin application development.